Jack Lew: Controversies

 On August 26, 2025, in an interview with The New Yorker staff writer Isaac Chotiner, Lew justified Israel's killing of children during the ongoing Gaza war, saying that "in many cases, the children were children of Hamas fighters, not children taking cover in places" and therefore "whether or not it was a legitimate military target flows from the population that’s there".
-"Killing and Maiming children" is one of the six grave violations identified and condemned by the United Nations Security Council.
+"Killing and Maiming children" is one of the six grave violations against children in times of war as identified and condemned by the United Nations Security Council.

+In June 2025, Robert Blecher and Chris Newton, in a piece written for the International Crisis Group, described a statement from Lew, in which he said that the situation in Gaza had been prevented "from crossing over into malnutrition and famine" during his tenure as ambassador, as "a claim so divorced from Gaza's nutritional reality as to defy comprehension."

+In January 2026, the Council on American-Islamic Relations (CAIR) condemned Jack Lew and Stephanie Hallett as "war criminals" in response to the Reuters' reporting that they had suppressed internal government reports about humanitarian conditions in Gaza.
+CAIR's national deputy director Edward Ahmed Mitchell said "In any just international legal system, officials who knowingly conceal evidence of genocide to enable its continuation would be investigated as war criminals.
+Based on the facts as reported, Jack Lew and Stephanie Hallett did not merely fail in their duties, they allegedly used their power to suppress life-saving information, helping turn Gaza into a graveyard."

 Personal life

 Lew married his high school sweetheart, Ruth Schwartz.
 As Chief of Staff, Lew commuted to Washington from the couple's home in the Riverdale neighborhood of the Bronx, New York City.
-They have two grown children, one of whom is Shoshana Lew, head of the Colorado Department of Transportation.
+They have two children, one of whom is Shoshana Lew, head of the Colorado Department of Transportation.

 Lew is an Orthodox Jew who observes the Jewish Shabbat and has attended Beth Sholom Congregation in Potomac, Maryland; TheSHUL of the Nation's Capital and Kesher Israel Congregation in Washington, D.C.; and the Hebrew Institute of Riverdale in the Bronx, New York.
-Interviewed in a 2010 article, Lew's former boss on the National Security Council, Sandy Berger, commented that "Lew's faith never got in the way of performing his duties."
+Lew's former boss on the National Security Council, Sandy Berger, commented in a 2010 interview that "Lew's faith never got in the way of performing his duties."
 A 2011 press release from the Religion News Service noted that Lew also "has extensive connections in the American Jewish community," and that he might be able to help President Obama "build a more friendly rapport" with Israeli prime minister Benjamin Netanyahu.

 In 1971, at the age of 16, Lew helped organize The New York March Against Hunger.
 In 2018, Lew was honored by Queens Community House for his lifelong contributions to social equality.